Adyen/adyen-react-native/docs/Configuration.md

 ## Analytics

 - `enabled` - Enable/Disable all analytics.
-Defaults to **true**. ⚠️ This feature only available from v68 of Adyen API
+Defaults to **true**. ⚠️ This feature only available from v68 of Adyen API.
 - `verboseLogs` - Enable extensive logs from SDK.
 Helpful during debugging.
-Defaults to **false**
+Defaults to **false**.

 ## React Native SDK provides the following configurations for components: